About Glaucoma

 Features

-Inlet (regulating pressure)
+Inlet and lumen (regulating pressure)

 Outlet (location)